-Concessionary and reduced rate membership fees policy
+Concessionary fees policy

 Policy statement